 A good collection of archeological artifacts from around Tajikistan.
 This museum houses several of the original pieces that you’ll find copies of on display at the National Museum.
-There is a 13 meter Reclining Buddha here that is the original one that was taken out of Ajina-Teppe.
-This is the largest known Buddha in Central Asia.
-20 TJS for foreigners.
+The most impressive item though is the original (and largest intact in all of Central Asia) 13 meter Reclining Buddha from Ajina-Teppe that was cracked into 94 pieces and reassembled on the second floor of the museum.

 There are several bazaars around Dushanbe and even a western-style mall.

 Sprawling Mehrgon Bazaar, just a little north of the center of Dushanbe is the biggest bazaar in the city.
 Once upon a time, the Green Bazaar was once where all the action was at, but in 2018 it was closed.
 This is the best place in the city to shop for cheap fruits and vegetables, housewares, and really just about anything.

 If you’re looking for a western-style shopping mall, this is the place to head.
 It’s not huge and doesn’t have too many shops in it.
 If you’re looking for a large western-style supermarket there is one downstairs that can be helpful for those needing to stock up on items hard to find elsewhere in Tajikistan.
 There is also a food court upstairs.